masiarek/STAR_Voting/README.md

 # STAR_Voting
-1) Goal: simulate STAR Voting Method (Single Winner).
+1) Goal: simulate STAR Voting Method.

-STAR voting is an electoral system for single-seat elections.
+STAR is a two-phased voting system.
+- In its first phase, voters score candidates on a scale 0 to 5, similar to rating products on Amazon.
+- The two highest-scored candidates then advance into a runoff (automatic), and whichever candidate is rated higher on more ballots wins.

 The name (an allusion to star ratings) stands for "Score then Automatic Runoff", referring to the fact that this system is a combination of Score voting, to pick two finalists with the highest total scores, followed by a "virtual runoff" in which the finalist who is preferred on more ballots wins.

 More info at: https://www.starvoting.us